shane-arthur/react-redux-and-more-boilerplate/README.md

 # react-redux-and-more-boilerplate
 React Boilerplate with some random functionality.
 Makes use of webpack, express, radium, redux, socketIO, JEST for testing, and esLint for linting.

-Features : Server side rendering jest with test coverage real time updates with socketIO noSql integration using mongoose ODM and mongo
+Features : Server side rendering  -

+jest with test coverage -

+real time updates with socketIO -

+noSql integration using mongoose ODM and mongo -

+hot-reloading with webpack dev server on client & nodemon on server -

+Fall-back data for offline-support

+Stored browser state integrted with redux using local - storage

 To Run : NPM install => NPM Start